haidarim/jwt-auth/README.md

 We first verify the token using the key.
 If it is valid, we decode it and extract the subject.
 Then we optionally check if that subject corresponds to a valid user in our system.
 The token is validated using the key which will either return a subject or null. then we check if the subject exists then we check whether the token is valid.

+`getSubject()` triggers full token parsing, which internally verifies the signature using the key, and only then extracts and returns the subject from the validated claims.

 ![RequestToProtectedPath](./src/main/resources/img/requestToProtectedPath.png)

 ### Class diagram